house-of-abbey/GarminHomeAssistant/README.md

 <img src="images/Actual_Venu2_Theme.jpg" width="200" title="Venu 2"/>

 A Garmin application to provide a "dashboard" to control your devices via [Home Assistant](https://www.home-assistant.io/).
-The application will never be as fully fledged as a Home Assistant dashboard, so it is designed to be good enough for the simple and essentaial things.
+The application will never be as fully fledged as a Home Assistant dashboard, so it is designed to be good enough for the simple and essential things.
 Those things that can be activated via an on/off toggle or a tap.
 That should cover lights, switches, and anything requiring a single press such as an automation.
 For anything more complicated, e.g. thermostat, it would always be quicker and simpler to reach for your phone or tablet... or the device's own remote control!

 The application is designed around a simple scrollable menu where menu items have been extended to interface with the [Home Assistant API](https://developers.home-assistant.io/docs/api/rest/), e.g. to get the status of switches or lights for display on the toggle menu item.
 It is possible to nest menus, so there is a menu item to open a sub-menu.
-This can be arbitraily deep and nested in the format of a tree of items, although you need to consider if reaching for your phone becomes quicker to select the device what you want to control.
+This can be arbitrarily deep and nested in the format of a tree of items, although you need to consider if reaching for your phone becomes quicker to select the device what you want to control.

 ## Application Installation

 Head over to the [Connect IQ application store](https://apps.garmin.com/en-US/) to download the application.
-When the application is made publically available, a link will be provided here.
+When the application is made publicly available, a link will be provided here.

 ## Dashboard Definition

 Setup for this menu is more complicated than the Connect IQ settings menu really allows you to specify.
 In order to make the dashboard easily configurable and easy to change, we have provided an external mechanism for specifying the menu layout, a JSON file you write, retrieved from a URL you specify.
 JSON was chosen over YAML because Garmin can parse JSON HTTP GET responses into its own internal dictionary, it cannot parse YAML, hence a choice of one really.
-We recomend you take advantage of [Home Assistant's own web server](https://www.home-assistant.io/integrations/http/#hosting-files) to provide the JSON definition.
+We recommend you take advantage of [Home Assistant's own web server](https://www.home-assistant.io/integrations/http/#hosting-files) to provide the JSON definition.
 The advantage here are:

 1. the file is as public as you make your Home Assistant,
 2. the file is editable within Home Assistant via "Studio Code Server", and